Covid 19 coronavirus: Magazine industry pleads for support from Faafoi

 This was particularly surprising given it came fewer than two weeks after the closure of Bauer was confirmed.

-This kind of oversights isn't easily forgotten – particularly at a time when careers are at stake in the industry.
+This kind of oversight isn't easily forgotten – particularly at a time when careers are at stake in the industry.

 For now, the wait goes on to see what the Government's rescue package will offer to the section of the media industry worst affected by the pandemic.